ktmeaton/ncov-recombinant/README.md

 2. Edit `my_profiles/custom-hpc/config.yaml` to specify the number of `jobs` and `default-resources` to use.

     ```yaml
-    # Maximum number of jobs to run
+    # Maximum number of jobs to run simultaneously
     jobs : 4

     # Default resources for a SINGLE JOB